umran/fsm/readme.md

 	Delivered =  "DELIVERED"
 )
 ````
-### Defining Methods to Do Stuff on State Transition
+### Defining methods that are called on transition to particular states
 We can also have the machine do stuff on transition to a new state.
 This can be done by defining methods that can be called when transitioning to particular states.
 Such methods take the previous state as the first argument, an optional args argument, which is an `interface{}` type, as the second argument, and return an error.
 ````go
 // Method to call when transitioning to the SHIPPED state